marcellomontemagno/marcellomontemagno.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: A curly haired programmer, enthusiast, happy to build, happy to break if needed
+subtitle: A curly haired programmer, enthusiast, happy to build, happy to craft!
 ---

 My name is Marcello Montemagno.

-I'm a passionate programmer, a simple man, and as a simple man I like simple things and simple softwares capable to solve big problems.
+I'm a passionate programmer, a simple and quite man :)

-I will not bother you with other details about myself, there's my cv for this, but if you're still interested probably the following quote is the one who better represents me:

-Any fool can write code that a computer can understand.
-Good programmers write code that humans can understand.
-Martin Fowler, 2008.

 ### What's in the blog, and why another blog?